That-Cool-Coder/is-it-rick/README.md

 ## Server/client communication protocols

-All data in both directions will be sent in JSON format.
+All data in both directions is sent in JSON format.
 In addition to the main data, a `status` and a `status_code` must be returned in every response from the API.

 #### Statuses